-How To Freeze in Glass
+How to Safely Freeze Foods in Glass Jars: A Step-by-Step Guide

 Waste not, want not.
 It’s the mantra of a bygone era that has become relevant today.
 Saving leftover food to consume later is the right thing to do for your budget and the planet.